earthly/earthly/docs/guides/auth.md

 docker login --username <username>
 ```

-before issuing earth commands - if you have not already done so in the past.
+before issuing earth commands, if you have not already done so in the past.

 ## See also